Hirebotics/urscript-tools/README.md

 ## Overview

-URScript Tools is a suite of tools aimed to enhance the developer experience around URscript.
+URScript Tools is a suite of tools aimed to enhance the developer experience around URScript.
 These tools allow you to run URScript locally against a URController without the need for a cobot or a complicated VM setup.

 ## Quick Start